RodrigoTeixeira01/My-Game/README.md

 or to the itch.io page:
 https://rosdrisgo.itch.io/genericgame

+If you enjoy the game please donate me thru the itch.io page of the game.

 The game is completely free to use play and mod.
 You are able to distribute this game, but ALLWAYS giving credits to the original github repository and creator.